 You may not know that vanilla extract contains alcohol which can kill the bacteria that may be causing the pain.
-You can rub a small amount on the affected area with your finger or use a cotton ball with a few drops and place it over the tooth and gums.
+Rub a small amount on the affected area with your finger or use a cotton ball with a few drops and place it over the tooth and gums.

 You will need to reapply the vanilla extract fairly frequently as the pain relief is only temporary.
 For children, you should only use it if other home remedies for tooth pain are not available.
 Available here

-This one of the best home remedies for tooth pain .Garlic is popularly known for antibiotic and general medicinal properties.
-Using garlic will create a great relief for any extreme tooth pain and you can boost it efficiency by adding table salt.
+This one of the best home remedies for tooth pain.Garlic is popularly known as antibiotic and general medicinal properties.
+Using garlic will create a great relief for any extreme tooth pain and you can boost its efficiency by adding table salt.

-- Add a clove or two grinded garlic or garlic power to table salt.
+- Add a clove or two ground garlic or garlic powder to table salt.